tomsWebConsulting/twcsl/v7.1/Text Block Text Class Add/README.md

   /* end styling for labels */
 ```

-You would of course change page section and block ids to match your page.
+You would of course change page section and block ids to match your Page.
 Where
 you put the CSS depends on the effect you are trying to achieve.

 ## Note